 That makes it easier to identify if they spark joy and to get rid of them if they don’t.

-4: Hold each piece and ask if it sparks joy
+4: Hold each item and ask if it sparks joy

 You need to pick up every single item and ask yourself, “Does this spark joy?”.

 Below is a snapshot of favorite items I kept that spark joy:

-- A gorgeous floral skirt in aqua and orange that I bought in Berlin, Germany
+- A gorgeous floral skirt in aqua and orange that I bought while vacationing in Berlin, Germany

 - A cozy sweater in an adorable fox print